 Children and youth face the repercussion of severe anxiety and depression as they lack emotional and social support from parents, guardians, and peers.

 That is to say, most of the young homeless exchange sex for food and a secure place to sleep.

 3- Difficulty attending schools

 Lack of financial support makes it exceedingly challenging for young homeless students to continue their education.

 4- Lack of Employment

 As the young kids were unable to complete their education, homelessness at such an unexpected age contributes to the challenge of being unemployable.

 5- Lack of access to health care

 The youth living on the streets do not have access to health care and medications which makes them more sensitive to diseases and illnesses.

 PREVENTING YOUTH HOMELESSNESS

 Intervention at a premature stage can aid in preventing homelessness.
 We can keep an eye on our neighbors, friends and family members who are exploiting or abusing their children.
 We can save families from disintegrating and children becoming destitute.

 Here are the ways to prevent Youth Homelessness:

 1- Strengthening Family Relationships

 A loving home is less likely to have run-away kids.
 We can all work a portion towards our moral valuations and learn how to connect with teenage kids.

 2- Comprehensive transition planning from foster care to real world

 A distinct majority of children face homelessness within six months of the transition from a foster care into the real world.
-They are unprepared for the struggles and challenges of surviving in an actual world without any economic, moral, or emotional supoport, they have a hard time in survival.
+Without any economic, moral, or emotional supoport, they have a hard time in survival.

 3- Ensuring education and employment opportunities

 The greatest challenge youth face as homeless is a lack of ability of continue education or find a job.
 They are unemployable as they lack education and skills.